Aloe africana, Aloe barbadensis, Aloe ferox, Aloe perryi, Aloe spicata, Aloe vera.

 may also aid in relieving mental and emotional burnout.
 This may be useful for women

-When you take the aloe vera gel internally for ulcers or menstrual problems, make
+When you swallow aloe vera gel for ulcers or menstrual problems, make sure you use

 Aloe vera is available as a tablet, gel, or liquid for internal use.
 It comes as a